vcsmy/tidygen/README.md

 ## 🏗️ Architecture

-iNeat ERP Community Edition is built with a modern, scalable architecture:
+TidyGen ERP Community Edition is built with a modern, scalable architecture:

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐